wes1993/Dash_BMW_CIC/README.md

-# Dash_InfinitiG37
+# Dash_BmwF10_Idrive integration

-This repo contains a Vehicle Plugin for [Dash](https://github.com/OpenDsh/dash/) to support a 2011 InfinitiG37.
+This repo contains a Vehicle Plugin for [Dash](https://github.com/OpenDsh/dash/) to support a 2010 BMW F10.

 Current functionality:

-* Automatic day/night theme switching based on the headlight status of the car
+* Idrive rotary input to scroll OpenAuto UI
-* HVAC/Climate Integration (read only)
+* Idrive left/right/up/down/press to simulate OpenAuto UI keyboard input

-This repo also contains a .dbc file that I use for reverse engineering the signals of the G37 from within my fork of [Cabana](https://github.com/icecube45/cabana)
+* Reverse camera activation when gear shifter in Reverse.

-It is likely that this plugin works with other years of G37, or even across the Nissan/Infiniti lines.
+It is likely that this plugin works with other years of F01/F07F10/F11 or even across the BMW lines.
 However I make no garuntees.